FELONY THEFT IN COLORADO

-As discussed in our main theft page, thefts come in two sizes: felonies and misdemeanors.
-Felony theft can result in a sentence to prison, and misdemeanor theft can result in a sentence to the county jail for up to two years.
+As discussed in our main theft page, thefts come in three sizes: felonies, misdemeanors, and petty offenses.
+Felony theft can result in a sentence to prison, and misdemeanor theft can result in a sentence to the county jail for up to 12 months.
 An “in custody” sentence is not a foregone conclusion, as the majority of our clients who are found guilty of a Colorado theft crime end up on probation.
 This theft sentencing structure is the result of overcrowding in jails and prisons, and the reality that public safety is not as great risk from a criminal theft defendant as it is from sex or crime of violence defendant.
 The Colorado criminal justice system is starting to realize there are limitations on how many people it can afford to incarcerate, and as a result, priorities are emerging.
 Probation for persons convicted of theft in Colorado permits a person to remain free while reporting into a probation officer at regular intervals.
 Felony theft is very similar to robbery, minus the “force” element of robbery.

 Classes of felony theft are as follows, based on the cumulative value of the items taken:

 - A Class 6 felony if $2,000.00 to $4,999.99.